IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 Related Pages:
 * [Content Data Model](./Application-Architecture--Data-Model--Content)

+### Media Adapter

+The Media Adapter connects the Media Service to an outside datasource.
+Currently this source is set up by us but in the future this could be an LMS system.

 ### Quiz Service

 The Quiz service is used by the Course service in order to get, create, modify or delete quizzes.